-Public transport in Lesotho is mainly road-based with plenty of cabs, although these are only reliable in certain parts of the country.
+Public transport in Lesotho is mainly road-based with plenty of private taxi operators, although these are only reliable in certain parts of the country.
 The local taxis, “four plus ones”, are not recommended as they are not well maintained or safe vehicles for travel.
 Should volunteers choose to purchase a vehicle, second-hand cars are available.

 The security context is very different from that which volunteers may be accustomed to in Australia.
 Vigilance, compliance with security guides and active responses to security and safety advice must be adhered to.
 Security presents a range of challenges and needs very careful consideration when selecting places to live, where to walk and how to travel.

-Health centres and hospitals (private and public) are within reach however travel to neighbouring South Africa may be required for more specialist medical care.
+Health centres and hospitals (private and public) are within reach, however travel to neighbouring South Africa is required for more specialist medical care.